xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/mpi/readme.md

 You must have an Azure Batch account set up with a linked Azure Storage account.

+You will need a zip file containing a compiled version of the `MPIHelloWorld.exe` application and its dependencies.
+You may want a release build of `MPIHelloWorld.exe` to reduce the number of separate files.

 ## Create application package

 To successfully run this sample, you must first create an [application package](https://docs.microsoft.com/azure/batch/batch-application-packages) containing [MSMpiSetup.exe](https://msdn.microsoft.com/library/bb524831.aspx) (installed on a pool's compute nodes with a start task) and an MS-MPI program for the multi-instance task to execute.
 For the latter, we provide the [MPIHelloWorld sample project](https://github.com/Azure/azure-batch-samples/tree/master/CSharp/ArticleProjects/MultiInstanceTasks/MPIHelloWorld) for you to compile and use as your MS-MPI program.